 The Breast Imaging Department provides two main services.
-We provide imaging for women who have seen a consultant surgeon, this is known as our symptomatic service and we provide imaging for the National Breast Screening Programme.
+We provide imaging for women who have been referred by their GPs to a one-stop clinic (the symptomatic service) and we also provide imaging for the National Breast Screening Programme.

 We also operate the following:

 - Season Ticket Holders: Follow-up for women who have previously had breast cancer

 - Family history screening: for women at higher risk of developing breast cancer

 - Cyst Protocol: Follow-up for women who have a history of recurrent cysts